 When deciding on a heating installation company, consider Bay Area Heating and Cooling, Inc. can offer the most advanced and most energy efficient systems available.
 As a Trane Comfort Specialist, Bay Area has been provided the training and education on the latest Trane heating equipment.

 There are many different types of heating systems.
 These systems use various methods to produce warm air.
-Heating installations typically are comprised with an outdoor condenser and an indoor air handler or furnace and cased evaporator coil.
+Heating installations typically are comprised of an outdoor condenser and an indoor air handler or furnace and cased evaporator coil.